Roy Acuff: Grand Ole Opry

 In 1938, the Crazy Tennesseans moved to Nashville to audition for the Grand Ole Opry.
 Although their first audition went poorly, the band's second audition impressed Opry founder George D. Hay and producer Harry Stone, and they offered the group a contract later that year.
 On Hay and Stone's suggestion, Acuff changed the group's name to the Smoky Mountain Boys, referring to the mountains near where his bandmates and he grew up.
-Shortly after the band joined the Opry, Clell Summey left the group and was replaced by dobro player Beecher (Pete) Kirby—best known by his stage name Bashful Brother Oswald—whom Acuff had met in a Knoxville bakery earlier that year.
+Shortly after the band joined the Opry, Clell Summey left the group and was replaced by Fiddle player Beecher (Pete) Kirby—best known by his stage name Bashful Brother Oswald—whom Acuff had met in a Knoxville bakery earlier that year.
 Acuff's powerful lead vocals and Kirby's dobro playing and high-pitched backing vocals gave the band its distinctive sound.
 By 1939, Jess Easterday had switched to bass to replace Red Jones, and Acuff had added guitarist Lonnie "Pap" Wilson and banjoist Rachel Veach to fill out the band's lineup.
 Within a year, Roy Acuff and the Smoky Mountain Boys rivaled long-time Opry banjoist Uncle Dave Macon as the troupe's most popular act.

 In the same period, he was initiated to the Masonic Lodge of East Nashville No. 560.

 In spring 1940, Acuff and his band traveled to Hollywood, where they appeared with Hay and Macon in the motion picture Grand Ole Opry.
 Acuff appeared in several subsequent B movies, including O, My Darling Clementine (1943), in which he played a singing sheriff; Night Train to Memphis (1946), the title of which comes from a song Acuff recorded in 1940; and Home in San Antone (1949), in which he starred with Lloyd Corrigan and William Frawley.

 Acuff and his band also joined Macon and other Opry acts at various tent shows held throughout the Southeast in the early 1940s.
 The crowds at these shows were so large that roads leading into the venues were jammed with traffic for miles.
 Starting in 1939, Acuff hosted the Opry's Prince Albert segment.
 He left the show in 1946 after a dispute with management.